emohawk13/dp-frontend-css-submit/README.md

 Match the following items in your replication:
 Title
-Navbar (see notes on "fixed position" to create the 2 sections needed for the navbar to stayi in play while scrolling) Hero Section
+Navbar (see notes on "fixed position" to create the 2 sections needed for the navbar to staying in play while scrolling) Hero Section
 Mission Section